ethereum/consensus-specs/specs/phase1/validator.md

 A validator is expected to create, sign, and broadcast an attestation during each epoch.

 Assignments and the core of this duty are unchanged from Phase 0.
-There are a few additional fields related to the assigned shard chain and custody bit.
+There are a few additional fields related to the assigned shard chain.

 The `Attestation` and `AttestationData` defined in the [Phase 1 Beacon Chain spec]() utilizes `shard_transition_root: Root` rather than a full `ShardTransition`.
 For the purposes of the validator and p2p layer, a modified `FullAttestationData` and containing `FullAttestation` are used to send the accompanying `ShardTransition` in its entirety.
 Note that due to the properties of SSZ `hash_tree_root`, the root and signatures of `AttestationData` and `FullAttestationData` are equivalent.